-NAME SYLLABUS PROGRAMME COURSE OF OUTCOMES OUTCOMES SUBJEC T Paper - First Know importance and Know the complete scope of plant physiology.
-Plant Water Relation :- physiology of plants To understand the plants Water properties ,Types of including plant water and plant cells in relation of Soil Water, Water relationship, transpiration, water.
+NAME OF SYLLABUS PROGRAMME OUTCOMES COURSE OUTCOMES SUBJEC T Paper - First TZ 1 1.
+Know importance and Know the complete scope of plant physiology.
+Plant Water Relation :- physiology of plants To understand the plants Water properties, Types of including plant water and plant cells in relation of Soil Water, Water relationship, transpiration, water.
 Absorption, Mineral transport of organic Learn about the movement Nutrition, Transpiration substance, respiration, of sap and mechanism, Stomata. photosynthesis. absorption of water in plant body.
 Transport of Organic Understand the plant Substances:- Understand the properties, movements.
 Solute Transport and facter structure and mechanism of Understand the process of affecting. action of enzymes. photosynthesis in Enzymology :- Enzyme higher plants with particular structure, type and emphasis on light mechanism. and dark reactions, C3 and Photosynthesis :- C4 pathways.
-Photosynthetic apparatus and Understand the respiration mechanism,C 3 ,C 4 in higher plants with Cycle, Facters affecting.
+Photosynthetic apparatus and Understand the respiration mechanism,C 3 ,C 4 in higher plants with Cycle,Facters affecting.
 Know the Nitrogen fixation particular emphasis on and its assimilation of plant aerobic and anaerobic

-Botany in various form. respiration.
-Dotally Respiration :- Aerobic and Know the lipids structure The students are able to Anaerobic respiration, type and its uses of human isolate starch, pectine and Glycolysis, Crebs cycle. life of every field. various nutritive products Nitrogen & Lipid Understanding Biosynthesis from the plants.
+Botany in various form. respiration. Ľ Respiration :- Aerobic and Know the lipids structure The students are able to Anaerobic respiration, type and its uses of human isolate starch, pectine and Glycolysis, Crebs cycle. life of every field. various nutritive products Nitrogen & Lipid Understanding Biosynthesis from the plants.
 Metabolism :- of different Fatty acids Qualitative and Nitrogen fixation (PlantsProduct like Oil, Wax, quantification of the plant mechanism, Lipid structure, latex, Fibre, Gums Etc.) contents and its type and function, biochemistry and mode Biosynthesis of Fatty acids. /mechanism of synthesis Knowing growth phase of etc. plant .
-Learn Nitrogen fixation Know the Dormancy of plant process and its use by part and storage and used plants. after long time.
+Know the Dormancy of plant Learn Nitrogen fixation process and its use by part and storage and used plants. after long time.
 Know Seed Know about various plants Plant Growth and germination process. product (Lipids) formation Development:- Growth Understand Fruit ripening and uses socioeconomically phase, Seed Dormancy, Seed and maturation related all or commercially.
-Germination, Photoperiodism, Senescence, process .
-Knowing the growth and Learn about storage of plant Fruit ripening. development process in part or products for long Plant Hormones - Auxins, plants including knowledge time uses.
-Gibberellins, Cytokinin, of structure and function of Know seed germination Ethylene and Abscissic plant hormone mechanism useful and to Acid, Photoperiodism, F Grow for High Plant Vernalization, Seed Yielding Production. germination, Plant Learn about Sensory movement. photobiology Apprises students of Know about the Plant conventional and non- Growth hormones (Auxins, conventional plant resources Gibberellins.
-Cytokinins, being used by human, their Ethylene). effective and sustainable Understand the utilization and improvement biosynthesis of terpenes, Constitution Francisco by biotechnological tools. phenols and nitrogenous Genetic Engineering:- Tools, Technique DNA deals with more recent development which have compounds.
-Stress physiology - Technology and CDna taken place in the field of Responses of plants to Library. genetics besides providing biotic and abiotic stresses.
-Biotechnology - Plant introduction to methods of brotte and abrotte stresses.
+Germination, process .
+Photoperiodism, Senescence, Knowing the growth and Learn about storage of plant Fruit ripening. development process in part or products for long Plant Hormones - Auxins, plants including knowledge time uses.
+Gibberellins, Cytokinin, of structure and function of Know seed germination Ethylene and Abscissic plant hormone mechanism useful and to Acid, Photoperiodism, - Grow for High Plant Vernalization,Seed Yielding Production. germination, Plant Learn about Sensory movement. photobiology Apprises students of Know about the Plant conventional and non- Growth hormones (Auxins, conventional plant resources Gibberellins.
+Cytokinins, being used by human, their Ethylene). effective and sustainable Understand the utilization and improvement biosynthesis of terpenes, by biotechnological tools. phenols and nitrogenous Genetic Engineering :- deals with more recent compounds.
+Tools, Technique DNA development which have Stress physiology - Technology and CDna taken place in the field of genetics besides providing Responses of plants to biotic and abiotic stresses.
+Library.
+Biotechnology - Plant introduction to methods of biotic and abiotic stresses.
 Tissue Culture, Cellular plant breeding of Totipotency, Crop improvement of crop plants.
-Learn the specific and non- Biotechnology achivments. specific methods of gene transfer.
+Learn the specific and non- Biotechnology achivments. improvement of crop plants. specific methods of gene transfer.
 Recombinant DNA technology Applications of Biotechnology in Plant, Animal and Human welfare.
 Biotechnology and IPR, Biosaftey, Biopiracy, Bioterrorism and Bioethics.
-Strategies adopted by the Understand the history, organisms under chlanging Scope and Concepts in Paper - Second environment in relation to plant tissue culture. z apez second their biogeographic Learn the Techniques in 0 0 T 1
+Strategies adopted by the Understand the history, organisms under chlanging Scope and Concepts in Paper - Second environment in relation to plant tissue culture. their biogeographic Learn the Techniques in